 If your levels are too high, there are ways to reduce it naturally to help with your health, but if your cortisol levels are too low this can cause problems for you too.
 For example, symptoms like weight loss, muscle and joint pain, low blood pressure, and nausea indicate low levels.
 This can develop into Addison’s Disease when there’s not enough cortisol in your body.
 Some tell-tale signs of an imbalance include feeling sluggish in the morning, strong food cravings, acne, depression, and headaches.

-How to naturally reduce your cortisol levels
+How to naturally reduce cortisol levels

 Get enough sleep